Hendrix-CS/csci235/modules/publications.md

   * Based exclusively on IR values, when should the robot turn left?
   * When should it turn right?
   * When it is it okay for it to drive forward?
+  * In answering these questions, assume that the actions you defined for the `w`, `a`, and `d` keys are the only possible actions for the robot to take.

 ## Autonomous Robot
 Make a copy of `key_motor_demo.py` called `motor_sensor_demo.py`.
 Modify it as follows: